antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------

-* The chromatin state is especially important for transcription factors; we'll re-visit the list of transcription factors that are differentially expressed between the MES and ADRN cell lines
+* The chromatin state is especially important for transcription factors; we'll re-visit the list of transcription factors that are differentially expressed between the MES and ADRN cell lines.

 ---------
   ![](_static/images/R2d2_logo.png)**Why are Transcription Factors of interest in this setting?**